 Spanish public healthcare is free at the point of use.
 If you have surgery, an overnight stay at a hospital or receive extensive prescriptions, you will be charged a reasonable fee.
 You may want to get a top-up plan to cover such expenses.

 However, many expats choose to have private health cover to avoid long waiting periods and ensure that the specialists they see speak good English.

 If you are looking for a private healthcare plan, the choice of local providers is ample.
 You will most certainly find something suitable for a reasonable price.
 As an example, Sanitas’ basic health plan for a retired couple starts from €138 (£124) a month.

-For more detail on Spanish retirement, read our Living in Spain page that has information on every aspect of relocation to Spain.
+For more detail on Spanish retirement, read our RetireTo Spain page that has information on every aspect of a relocation to Spain.

 If you are considering retiring abroad, make sure that your planning covers every important aspect of your relocation such as your pension options, healthcare, how to make sure you are not taxed twice, removals, paperwork in your new country and so on.

 It sounds like a lot of time-consuming work, that’s why we have done the research for you and put all the information together in our Retirement Abroad guides.